qm2020-lneumann/DM_poll_accuracy/README.md

 # DM_poll_accuracy
-Data, code and plots for term paper
+Data, code, graphs and tables for term paper

 Please download the data and code.
 Make sure to store it in one folder.